 - 2 tablespoons Dijon mustard

-- 1 tablespoon cornstarch
+- 1 tablespoon chopped fresh parsley, for garnish

 - Prepare noodles according to package directions.
 When they are cooked, drain and set aside.

 - Toss the noodles to coat evenly with the sauce.
 Adjust seasoning with salt & pepper and garnish with parsley before serving.